 First off, have some idea of what your child might be looking for when they log in.
-My friend Michelle sends her daughter to a charter school in New York City, where she’s taking a class on coding.
-Michelle wanted to help her daughter get more involved in the classroom and encouraged her to do an online class.
-So Michelle got some tips from her local public school and prepared her daughter.
+My friend Michelle sends her daughter to a charter school in New York City.
+There she’s taking a class on coding.
+She wanted to help her daughter get more involved in the classroom.
+So, she encouraged her to do an online class.
+Michelle got some tips from her local public school and prepared her daughter.
 She talked about what would happen and set expectations.

 Michelle told her daughter that she would only have to turn the computer on for an hour a day, or two hours a week.
 And that’s what happened.
 The girl happily logged on once a week and did her classwork.